RolnickLab/geospatial-tools/CONTRIBUTING.md

 Secondly, a dependency-injection approach is to be preferred, as well as a composition approach when creating new modules or extending existing ones.

+Functional approaches are also acceptable when appropriate, but classes should still be used for data management/representation.
+This can be done with either regular classes, `dataclasses`, or `pydantic` models.

 ## Tests